 As computers become an increasingly important part of society, more and more Americans are employed in administrative jobs.
 But unfortunately, these office settings can be extremely detrimental to physical health, commonly contributing to medical issues like carpal tunnel.
 Carpal tunnel syndrome (CTS) can cause pain and numbness in the hands and wrists, and can even necessitate surgery in very severe cases.
 Ultimately, this debilitating condition can make it virtually impossible for sufferers to continue working.

 If an injury or illness interferes with your employment, you may be able to obtain monthly assistance.
 While these benefits are an excellent resource for applicants who qualify, the process of qualifying is notoriously difficult.
-In Arkansas, the average approval rate during the 2013 fiscal year was only about 30% during the initial application stage.
-In other words, about 70% of first-time claimants were denied.
+In Arkansas, the average approval rate during the 2020 fiscal year was only about 47% during the initial application stage.
+In other words, about 63% of first-time claimants were denied.

-How Do I Qualify for Benefits with Carpal Tunnel?
+How Do I Qualify for Benefits With Carpal Tunnel?

 Carpal tunnel is one of the more common medical conditions facing Americans today.
-According to the National Center for Health Statistics, CTS is the number one ranking cause of missed work in the United States, and leads to more than 250,000 surgical procedures on an annual basis.
+According to the National Center for Health Statistics, CTS is the number one ranking cause of missed work in the United States and leads to more than 250,000 surgical procedures on an annual basis.
 The American Academy of Orthopaedic Surgeons reports that women, elderly individuals, and people with diabetes are at an increased risk.
 The Academy also reports that the average financial loss sustained by a CTS sufferer amounts to roughly $30,000 over the course of a lifetime.

 In order to qualify for SSI or SSDI, you’ll need to meet several requirements imposed by the SSA.
 On the general level, regardless of which medical issue you have, all applicants must demonstrate that his or her disability: